en de

 Image credit: Entrepanes Díaz Barcelona

-Looking for a charming and chilled tapas spot amongst the top restaurants in Barcelona?
+Looking for a charming and relaxed tapas spot among the top restaurants in Barcelona?
 Entrepanes Díaz is the answer.
-The Spanish-vintage styled restaurant also specializes on sandwiches, not any sandwiches, but high-quality gourmet sandwiches.
+This Spanish-vintage-style restaurant specializes in gourmet sandwiches of the highest quality.

-Served by fancy dressed waiters, you can’t expect a BLT or Reuben.
-But instead Calamari and Squid sandwiches, or Oxtail between crispy-soft bread with parmesan, arugula and mayo are being served.
+Served by smartly dressed waiters, you won’t find a standard BLT or Reuben here.
+Instead, delicacies like calamari and squid sandwiches or oxtail served between crispy-soft bread with parmesan, arugula, and mayo are being served.

 5 Reasons Why You Need to Visit Le Petit Chef